Now on Mac — start your 60-day free trial.

 How do I access the Design Roadmap?

 You must create a project before viewing the Design Roadmap.
-Once you’ve added a project to Four Stripes select the project from your Project Dashboard and select Design Roadmap from the Project Materials.
+Once you’ve added and selected a specific project, navigate to the Tools section within your project dashboard and select Design Roadmap.

 What are Benchmarks and Subtasks?

 Benchmarks are the major milestones or phases in your project (for example, CONTRACT SIGNED or ROUGH DRAFT FLOOR PLAN).
-Benchmarks are easily identified by their grey background and UPPERCASE formatting.
-Subtasks are the individual tasks required to complete each Benchmark.
-They will always fall beneath a Benchmark and have a white background with Sentence Case formatting.
+Benchmarks are easily identified by bold lettering.

-Can I edit existing Four Stripes Design Roadmap Benchmarks and Subtasks?
+Can I edit existing Four Stripes Design Roadmap Benchmarks?

 How do I complete a Benchmark or Subtask?